Toughening stance on China's Xinjiang, Britain introduces new company rules

 Raab said Britain still wanted a positive and constructive relationship with China “but we won’t sacrifice our values or our security”.

+China’s U.N.
+Ambassador Zhang Jun rejected the comments and told the 15-member council: “The various narratives on Xinjiang are purely political motivated.”

+“They are devoid of any facts and are a sham political game through and through.
+We urge relevant countries to stop fabricating lies, stop practicing double standards on counterterrorism and stop interfering in China’s internal affairs,” Zhang said.

-Reporting by Sarah Young, Elizabeth Piper and Paul Sandle, writing by Elizabeth Piper, editing by Angus MacSwan
+Reporting by Sarah Young, Elizabeth Piper and Paul Sandle in London and Michelle Nichols at the UN, writing by Elizabeth Piper, editing by Angus MacSwan

 Our Standards: The Thomson Reuters Trust Principles.